Helen-Tam/weather-app/README.md

         Dockerfile: Scans Dockerfile for security misconfigurations (e.g., missing USER instructions).

     4. Kaniko Build: Build the image rootlessly in your Jenkins Pod.
+       Push the image to Docker Hub repo (depending on the working branch).
        Post-Build Scan (Trivy): Scans the final image layers for OS-level vulnerabilities (CVEs) found in the base image.

     5. Integration / Reachability Test: